Narumi Miura

-Narumi Miura (三浦 成美, Miura Narumi) is a Japanese professional footballer who plays as a midfielder for National Women's Soccer League (NWSL) club Washington Spirit and the Japan national team.
+Narumi Miura (三浦 成美, Miura Narumi) is a Japanese professional footballer who plays as a midfielder for National Women's Soccer League (NWSL) club Utah Royals and the Japan national team.

 Club career

 Tokyo Verdy Beleza, 2016–2023

 Narumi was born in Kawasaki on 3 July 1997.
 She joined Nadeshiko League club Tokyo Verdy Beleza in 2016, after being promoted from Tokyo Verdy Menina, their under-18 team.
 Despite being young and a newly-promoted player for Beleza, she played many matches from her first season as a professional.
 During her years with the club, Beleza won consecutive Nadeshiko League titles in 2016, 2017, 2018, and 2019.

 North Carolina Courage, 2023–2024

-Narumi was signed by the North Carolina Courage on February 7, 2023.
-She assisted Kerolin for the opening goal in the Courage's 2–0 win over Racing Louisville in the Challenge Cup final.
-She was one of three Courage players to start every match of the 2023 regular season.
+Narumi was signed by the North Carolina Courage on 7 February 2023.
+On 9 September 2023, she assisted the opening goal by Kerolin as the Courage won 2–0 against Racing Louisville in the 2023 NWSL Challenge Cup final.
+She played and started all 22 league games in 2023, doing so alongside Kaleigh Kurtz and Ryan Williams, and scored 1 goal with 3 assists.
+North Carolina placed third in the league and lost to eventual champions NJ/NY Gotham FC in the playoff quarterfinals.
+The following season, she played in 25 games with 23 starts as the Courage finished fifth and lost to the Kansas City Current in the quarterfinals.